sczyh30/vertx-kue/docs/en/doc-core.md

 After correct configuration we could run `kue-core:annotationProcessing` task to generate the code.
 The generated Rx code will be in `generated` directory, while JS and Ruby code will be generated in `resources` directory.
 Then we can use Vert.x Kue in other languages!
 Amazing!

-As for implemenation of `CallbackKue`, that's very simple as we could reuse `Kue` and `JobService`.
+As for implementation of `CallbackKue`, that's very simple as we could reuse `Kue` and `JobService`.
 You can visit the code on [GitHub](https://github.com/sczyh30/vertx-blueprint-job-queue/blob/master/kue-core/src/main/java/io/vertx/blueprint/kue/CallbackKueImpl.java).

 ## Show time!